MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-data-services/includes/4-sql-managed-instance.md

 Kubernetes LoadBalancers and NodePorts provide connection abstraction for the application should the instance move within the cluster.
 In addition, a read-only connection abstraction point is provided for Business Critical service tiers.

-Since Microsoft manages the complete platform and infrastructure of Azure SQL Managed Instance, users get the benefit of a Service Level Agreement (SLA) for availability.
-Since customers must manage the infrastructure for Azure Arc-enabled SQL Managed Instance, any SLA is managed by the customer.
+Since Microsoft manages the complete platform and infrastructure of Azure SQL Managed Instance, users get the benefit of a Service Level Agreement (SLA).
+Since customers must manage the infrastructure for Azure Arc-enabled SQL Managed Instance, any SLA is managed and owned by the customer.

 ### Disaster Recovery